Fact checking : how we work

 We seek non-partisan, publicly available information in our investigations, and link to it online.

-Returning to the source
+Tracing the source

 A great deal false information involves old images taken out of context.

 We start with a reverse image search, inserting the picture in one or several search engines to see if it has previously appeared online.

 A right click on a picture on the Google Chrome browser gives the option "search Google for image".
 The search engine will trawl its database to see if there are similar images in its index.

 We use regularly and recommend our Invid/We Verify extension (see below) which gives you a choice of image search engines including Google, Bing (Microsoft), Yandex (Russian) , TinEye (By images, not keywords) and Baidu (Chinese), with a simple right click on your image once you've installed the extension.

 Reverse search does not always give results, either because an image has never been published on the internet, or because it has not yet been indexed.
 Sometimes, reverse image search engines can be confused by an image that has been flipped around, such as the one we encountered in this story about Canadian Prime Minister Justin Trudeau.

 We therefore also observe visual clues (such as shop signs, street signs, architecture, vegetation, license plates) to find the location or date of an image.